DataDog/integrations-core/oracle/README.md

 To use the Oracle integration with JDBC, download the Oracle JDBC driver (Linux only).
 If not using the JDBC method, the minimun [supported version][2] is Oracle 12c.
 Due to licensing restrictions, the JDBC library is not included in the Datadog Agent, but can be downloaded directly from Oracle.

-*NOTE*: With Agent v7.42.x, the Agent uses `python-oracledb` thin mode which no longer requires installing the Instant Client libraries.
-If you're on an older version of the Agent and don't want to use the JDBC method please refer to this [documentation][3] on the Instant Client setup.
+**Note**: With Agent v7.42.x, the Agent uses `python-oracledb` thin mode which no longer requires installing the Instant Client libraries.
+If you're on an older version of the Agent and don't want to use the JDBC method, refer to the [Oracle Instant Client][3] setup instructions.

 ##### JDBC driver